-Now, if you are from the UK, most of us have at least heard of Legoland Windsor.
-It is a Merlin Attractions owned theme park in the Berkshire countryside, within an hours drive of London (traffic permitting).
-It is influenced by Lego and is ideal for children under the age of 13.
+Legoland Windsor is a Merlin Attractions owned theme park in the Berkshire countryside, within an hours drive from London (traffic permitting).
+It is influenced by Lego and is ideal for children under 13.
 Rides range from pre-school to primary school.
-If you like thrills and rollercoasters, you may be better visiting nearby Chessington World of Adventures or Thorpe Park.
+If you like thrills and rollercoasters, you may be better off visiting nearby Chessington World of Adventures or Thorpe Park.
 It’s not an everyday occurrence for us, so I thought I’d share my views on Navigating Legoland Windsor with a Special Needs Child.

 Costs in Involved

-My daughter and I have Merlin Premium Annual passes (Please see my other post on perks and costs involved).
+My daughter and I have Merlin Premium Annual passes.
 She’s nearly 12 and loves theme parks, so I invested in Annual Passes last year.
-My son has special needs, and I’m not currently sure whether the cost of the annual pass would be worth it (watch this space).
+My son has special needs, and I’m not currently sure whether the annual pass cost would be worth it (watch this space).
 My husband gets in free as a carer.
-So entrance wisely it cost us £15.00 for our son as we used a Friends and Family discount (perks).
+The entrance cost us £15.00 for our son as we used a Friends and Family discount (perks).

 I would suggest booking in advance as you could save up to 30%.